DrRetro2033/Reyveld/README.md

 ## Developer Friendly 🤝

-Arceus can be used by any developer or player, yes even your!
+Arceus can be used by any developer, yes even you!
 Just don't forget to give credit if you this in your own project.

 # Use Cases